tobymao/sqlglot/README.md

 ### Unsupported Errors

 It may not be possible to translate some queries between certain dialects.
-For these cases, SQLGlot emits a warning and proceeds to do a best-effort translation by default:
+For these cases, SQLGlot may emit a warning and proceeds to do a best-effort translation by default.
+Transpilation is difficult and not all permutations are supported.
+If transpilation does not work, it may not be implemented yet.
+Well documented / tested PRs / issues are appreciated.
+Some transpilation cases that require db schemas are made possible through the optimizer but are not included in base transpilation:

 ```python
 import sqlglot